Hand and Machine Knitting: The differences and Similarities.

 Hand and Machine Knitting: The differences and similarities.

-DIFFERENT MACHINES FOR DIFFERENT YARNS
+DIFFERENT KNITTING MACHINES FOR DIFFERENT YARNS

-The most common request I get from hand knitters is “I want a machine that will knit socks, blankets and baby clothes”, or “I want a machine that will knit cashmere, alpaca and merino wool.”
+The most common request I get from hand knitters is “I want a knitting machine that will knit socks, blankets and baby clothes”, or “I want a knitting machine that will knit cashmere, alpaca and merino wool.”

 Would you go into a yarn shop and say “I want a knitting needle that will knit wool.”?

-It isn’t the type of yarn, nor is it the type of garment that determines the needle or machine you need, but instead, it is the SIZE of the yarn that determines the needle or the machine required.
+It isn’t the type of yarn, nor is it the type of garment that determines the needle or knitting machine you need, but instead, it is the SIZE of the yarn that determines the needle or the knitting machine required.

-The other reason there are different gauges of machines is the size of the latch hook.
+The other reason that there are different gauges of knitting machines is the size of the latch hook.
 On a knitting machine, it is a row of latch hooks.
 If you attempt to knit with a yarn that is too large, the latch hook will split through the middle of the yarn.
 Try to imagine crocheting a bulky yarn with a crochet hook designed for thin crochet cotton.
 All the hook will grab is a few hairs or strands of the yarn, just splitting it and making the next row impossible to knit.

-STITCH GAUGE
+STITCH GAUGE:

-ROW GAUGE
+ROW GAUGE:

 PATTERN TERMINOLOGY:

-1. Cast on is pretty common for both situations.
-And in both machine and hand knitting there are numerous ways to cast on.
+1. Cast on is pretty common for both methods.
+In both machine and hand knitting there are numerous ways to cast on.
 Which technique you use depends on what the designer has decided, or what you have built up from your experience.
 I have found that the long tail cast on in hand knitting matches the latch tool cast on in machine knitting.
 And more recently I have seen a very well known hand knit teacher and designer teaching her students to latch tool cast on (or crochet hook) over hand knit needles.
 This same teacher is extremely knowledgeable about knitting machines.

 2. Cast off or bind off is quite a bit different between hand and machine knitting.
 Hand knitters will knit until they have 2 stitches on their right needle, then slip one over the other.
-Machine knitters will knit their last row, then using a latch tool, do a chain stitch-type of bind-off on the machine.
+Machine knitters will knit their last row, then using a latch tool, do a chain stitch-type of bind-off on the knitting machine.
 Actually when they are completed, they are very similar.
-But when you have 1 needle with 50 sts on it, the cast off technique has to be much different than when you have 50 sts on 50 needles.
+But when you have 1 needle with 50 sts on it, the cast off technique has to be much different than when you have 50 sts on 50 hooks.

 3. Decreasing stitches.
 This has been rather fun for me over the past few years.
 I have decided that left and right leaning stitches on a knitting machine are ALOT easier to match than with hand knitting.
 I have finally found, after much research and assistance from other hand knit authors, 4 matching leaning stitches.
 A left and right leaning stitch on the knit side, and a left and right leaning stitch for the purl side.
-On a machine, it is much, much simpler and easier to understand.
+On a knitting machine, it is much, much simpler and easier to understand.
 I won't go into the details how here, as that is for another article!

 4. Yarn over for lace work.
 This was another fun challenge for me in hand knitting (can you tell I learned to machine knit first!!).
-On a machine, you just use the transfer tool (comes with the machine) and move the stitch off one needle and place onto one of its adjacent needles (which one depends on the charted design you are using).
+On a knitting machine, you just use the transfer tool (comes with the knitting machine) and move the stitch off one needle and place onto one of its adjacent needles (which one depends on the charted design you are using).
 Now the adjacent needles has 2 stitches on it, and the original needle is empty.
 With the pass of the carriage when knitting the next row, the empty needle has yarn laid into its hook -- thus a yarn over!

-STITCH TYPES
+STITCH TYPES:

 This is one of the hardest things to explain to a knitter whose background is hand knitting.
 This is where using 2 knitting needles defaults to a somewhat different fabric than a bed full of latch hooks.
 In hand knitting, when you knit every row you get garter stitch.
 That is because at the end of every row, you turn the fabric before you start knitting back (circular knitting and knitting backwards is the exception).
 Now the fabric is reversed and you knit another row.
 In flat bed machine knitting the fabric is never reversed.
 The latch hooks pull loops away from you in every row.
 Therefore flat bed knitting machines default to a stockinet stitch fabric.